aim-msds-pt-2025b/4de89279943ea0e42ef94b23123347ac714c2e6b47774d13be052f8c7e4031ab_foreign_student_placement/README.md

 ---

 ### Reflection
 On my home computer Docker would simply refuse to start until I went into the BIOS and enabled hardware virtualization—an extra step I never needed on my work laptop or personal laptop.
-This BIOS tweak taught me that, beyond code and containers, underlying hardware settings can make or break your MLOps setup, and now I always check that virtualization flag first which I found in the task manager.
+This BIOS tweak taught me that, beyond code and containers, underlying hardware settings can make or break ymy MLOps setup, and now I always check that virtualization flag first which I found in the task manager.

 I also began by wrapping the entire ML pipeline in one big `DockerOperator` task, but found the Airflow UI much more insightful when each stage—preprocessing, feature engineering, model training, tuning, evaluation, plotting—was its own `PythonOperator`.
 Splitting tasks this way made dependencies explicit, improved retry granularity, and gave me a clearer picture of where things might fail or need tuning.